kubeservice-stack/Community/sig-scheduling/CONTRIBUTING.md

 ## Before you begin

-We strongly recommend you to check out the [Kubernetes Contributor Guide](https://github.com/kubeservice-stack/Community/blob/main/CONTRIBUTING.md) first.
+We strongly recommend you to check out the [kubeservice Contributor Guide](https://github.com/kubeservice-stack/Community/blob/main/CONTRIBUTING.md) first.

-## Getting Started Before
+## Getting Started

 * If you're a newcomer and have no idea where to start, we have a non-stale pool of issues that are available for you: